tommasogattari/Replica-SwinUNet/dataset/dataset.md

 # Dataset Synapse
 Synapse  is a multi-organ segmentation dataset and it is divided into three different folders: training, testing, and labels.
 The format of these folders is nii.gz that is an open file format commonly used to store brain imaging data obtained using Magnetic Resonance Imaging methods.
-In order to unzip files is possibile to use the script 'niigz2png.py' that creates a folder for each of them uploading .png images.
+In order to unzip folders is possibile to use the script 'niigz2png.py' that creates a folder for each of them uploading .png images.
 After this, given that the code of processing the data is not available from the original code, i wrote 'datapreparation.ipynb' following this guideline:
 - convert the images to NumPy format
 - clip the images within [-125, 275]
 - normalize each 3D image to [0, 1]